 - Assignment is entirely done, legible and shows good effort - 100%

 - Assignment is half-finished and shows some effort - 50 %

 - Assignment is not complete, illegible and/or not finished on-time - 0

 Students are responsible for any missed class work and notes during their absence.
 They will have two days to complete the missing assignments and to take a quiz/test or the missing work/quiz/test will be scored as a 0.
-Before their absence, students are encouraged to e-mail me to receive their missed work.
+Before and/or during their absence, students are encouraged to e-mail me to receive their missed work.

 Students are expected to produce their own original work.
 An on-line translation agency (or similar service) may be used for translating a single word, not for translating or writing sentences and/or extensive phrases.
 Work is to be done at an appropriate French 5 level.
 If student work is not original, it will be automatically graded as a 0.

 ***When using an on-line dictionary, students are encouraged to use www.wordreference.com.

 Tutoring is offered on Tuesday afternoons from 3:00 - 3:40 by appointment and on “B Lunch” on Fridays.
 In order for me to effectively meet their needs, students should alert me as to the specific material that they would like to review.
 There is a wealth of helpful information on the Internet that can assist students who have questions or students who want to further their learning.
 There are excellent instructional videos on YouTube, interesting lessons on TV5 and BBC on-line and grammar and vocabulary review on quia.com and quizlet.com.